 How long does it take for Finacea to work?

 If used correctly, Finacea can reduce the visible effects of rosacea over the course of a few months.
 Improvements in rosacea or acne can usually be seen within the first month of using the gel.

 However, it’s important to mention that you need to be consistent with your use of Finacea: improvements will only occur if you are regularly applying the gel to the area, twice a day (more on the application and use of Finacea below).

 Any breaks in your use of Finacea will impede the success rate of the gel.
 This is due to azelaic acid in the gel no longer unclogging the pores and glands on your face, or killing the bacteria on the skin.

 Finacea has a relatively high success rate when it comes to treating rosacea and acne, and many users report an improvement in their condition thanks to Finacea.
-For more feedback from users, visit our page of Finacea customer reviews.
+For more feedback from users, visit our page Finacea customer reviews.

 If you have been using the gel regularly for four to eight weeks without seeing any improvement to your condition or you believe your condition to be getting worse, you should stop using the gel and seek medical advice.

 Additionally, you should avoid using Finacea if you are under 12, pregnant or breastfeeding.
 You should speak to a doctor or pharmacist if you fall into any of these categories and are planning on using Finacea.